JAmcevoy/RPSLS/README.md

 ### Choices test

-#### Aim - To test that the computer is selecting different options and using each value of the users options for one full game (up to 7 wins):
+#### Aim - To test that the computer is selecting different options and using each value of the user's options for one full game (up to 7 wins)

-### Test Result:
+### Testing

 #### Rock